AlexKuhnle/alexkuhnle.github.io/about.md

 **04/2024 – present** &nbsp; &nbsp; AI Research Manager at Zebra Technologies (London, UK)

-- Work with Global Director of AI to lead and manage a team of 18 ML Research Engineers.
+- Work with Global Director of AI to jointly manage the AI research team consisting of more than 20 ML engineers.
-- Build out the LLM team and establish research direction, with focus on optimising LLMs to run on Zebra devices.
+- Establish and lead the LLM project team: expanded the team from 3 to 8 ML Engineers and established priorities focused on optimising LLMs to run on Zebra devices and evaluating model capabilities for RAG use cases.

 **09/2022 – 03/2024** &nbsp; &nbsp; AI Lead / Manager at SS&C Blue Prism (London, UK)